ksaslow/Image-editing-app-Java/src/README.md

 The image used in the image editor is also one that I own.
 It is a picture of the July4th party my family had and the food set out on the table.

+*** Preview of App ***

+**Results**

+This is what my GUI looks like before an image is loaded into it:

+![GUI before image loaded]

+I have a toolbar of all transformations on the left side of the GUI frame, and I have a canvas with scrollbars to move depending on the size of the loaded image.
+The bar along the top that says "Image Editor" will display messages to the user to help with usability.
+It allows the user to see any errors, as well as the last transformation carried out.

+![GUI after image loaded]

+After an image is loaded into the GUI, you can see that - depending on the size of the image - the canvas should be adjusted accordingly.
+The image I chose to work with (July4th.png) is rather large, so it is bigger than the canvas I set for my GUI.

+![GUI after image sharpened]

+After an image is transformed (in the above example, the image has been repeatedly sharpened to get that effect), you see that the image is rendered directly to the GUI and the transformed image shows up immediately after the button was clicked.
+The user must not refresh the screen or anything like that.
+The image is transformed and rendered in the same canvas, simply replacing the image from before it.

+For more details about interacting with and using the application, please refer to the `USEME.md` file.

 ***File Structure***

 **Model**